 Let’s face it.
 We spend a lot of time in the bathroom looking at ourselves in the mirror.
 Bathroom lighting has a reputation for being insufficient, which is why vanity lights have come to save the day.

-Bathroom vanity lights are fixtures installed around the mirror, which could be above, below, or on the sides.
+Bathroom vanity lights are fixtures installed around any side of the mirror.
 Their convenient location illuminates the vanity area, giving you adequate lighting to focus on the fine details of shaving and makeup application.
 Bathroom vanity lights also emerge as somewhat of a gem in a bathroom, giving it brightness and dimension in an otherwise small, simple space.
 Choose from simple, vintage, ornate, or modern styles to either find a perfect match or give your bathroom a total makeover.

 Bathroom vanity lights are compatible with LED, incandescent, or CFL bulbs, though some styles only work with certain bulbs.
 Given their luminosity, LED bulbs are a popular choice, especially for hair styling, makeup application, and shaving.
 Incandescent bulbs are inexpensive up front but are less energy-efficient.
 CFL bulbs are used in some fixtures and are sometimes difficult to replace and recycle.

 Bathroom vanity lights require proper installation, which can be a bit involved given the modest amount of electrical work.
-While some consumers choose to install their own fixtures, many hire a licensed electrical contractor to handle it.
+While some consumers choose to install their own fixtures, many hire a licensed electrical contractor.
 Not only can they check for potential electrical hazards, but they may also be able to place, measure, and mount the fixture far better given their experience.

 Pros: Single lights and sconces are ideal if you only need minimal lighting or don’t have the space to install a multi-light fixture.
 They can be placed almost anywhere around the mirror, with the sides being the most popular choice.